Get into Middlebury College

 Prospective students can apply to Middlebury through one of two binding Early Decision plans or through Regular Decision.
 Early Decision 1 applications are due on November 1 with a mid-December decision.
 Early Decision II has a January 1 deadline with decisions in mid-February.
-For those who apply in the Regular Decision pool (January 1 deadline), decisions come out March 21.
+For those who apply in the Regular Decision pool (January 1 deadline), decisions come out in mid-March.

 Middlebury also offers a mid-year enrollment program that gives “Febs” the opportunity to have a gap semester before beginning freshman year.
 This cohort of 90-100 students can spend their first semester working, holding an internship, traveling, taking part in a service project, or pursuing other interests.
 When they graduate, they take part in a ski-down tradition at the Middlebury Snow Bowl.
 Prospective students can indicate whether or not they would be interested in February admission when they apply online.

 Middlebury accepts the Common Application or the Coalition Application.
 As stated on their admissions website, they require two teacher recommendation, a school report, a counselor recommendation, a transcript, and senior grades.
 Standardized test scores, though optional, are encouraged and can be self-reported at the time of application.
 There is also an optional arts supplement that allows students to upload any supplementary materials via the Slideroom website.
 There are no supplemental essays.

 Middlebury College Admissions Wrap Up